KhushiN893/meteorology/README.md

 # Meteorologistic⛅
-### Use https://meteorologistic.netlify.app/ and Have an up to date information about the weather helps us to take well-read decisions:)
+### Use https://meteorologistic.netlify.app/ and Have an up to date information about the weather which will helps you to take well-read decisions:)
 ### Created With :
   React Js <br/>
   Weather API <br/>